Nishaant-Soni/Fine_Tuning_DistilBERT_For_Sentiment_Classification_Using_LoRA/README.md

 # Supervised Fine-Tuning (SFT) For Sentiment Classification Using Low Rank Adaption (LoRA)

-This project demonstrates how to fine-tune a pre-trained language model using Low-Rank Adaptation (LoRA) for a sentiment classification task.
+This project demonstrates how to perform supervised fine-tuning of a pre-trained language model using Low-Rank Adaptation (LoRA) for a sentiment classification task.
 The project uses the `distilbert-base-uncased` model from Hugging Face's Transformers library and fine-tunes it on a truncated version of the IMDb dataset for sentiment analysis.

 ## Table of Contents
 - [Dataset](#dataset)